jotadwright/babel/systems/sign-language-processing/readme.md

 * <a href="render-derender.lisp">render-derender.lisp</a>: contains the render and derender mode for sign language predicates in FCG.

 * <a href="visualization/">visualization module</a>: contains tools for visualising signed forms in the web-interface.

+## Web-demonstration
+An interactive web-demonstration for this package is available <a href="https://liesbet-devos.github.io/SL-processing-demo/"> here</a>.
+It guides the user through its basic components and how they allow representing and processing of multilinear signed expressions.